Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 If the Staker has active shares in either the `EigenPodManager` or `StrategyManager`, they are removed while the withdrawal is in the queue - and an individual withdrawal is queued for each strategy removed.

-The withdrawals can be completed by the Staker after `withdrawalDelayBlocks`.
+The withdrawals can be completed by the Staker after max(`minWithdrawalDelayBlocks`, `strategyWithdrawalDelayBlocks[strategy]`) where `strategy` is any of the Staker's delegated strategies.
 This does not require the Staker to "fully exit" from the system -- the Staker may choose to receive their shares back in full once withdrawals are completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).

 Note that becoming an Operator is irreversible!
 Although Operators can withdraw, they cannot use this method to undelegate from themselves.